quynhdoan/homework/part1/some_controller.md

     end
 ```

 Some of the method names are not as meaningful as I would like, but I believe they do a reasonably good job at making the logic easier to follow.
-Comparing to what we started with, this is much more pleasant to work with.
+Compared to what we started with, this is much more pleasant to work with.
 Nevertheless, there is still a lot of room for improvement if this is to become production-ready code.
-Under the assumptions that my tests are all green, I would further extract some of the left-over conditionals into smaller methods.
-My primary purpose is to make the code more readable, easier to understand and I only include comments when necessary.
-I also care a great deal about the visual appeal of my code.
-It might seem superficial but adhereing to a style structure has allowed me to spot errors simply because they look out of place.
+Under the assumption that my tests are all green, I would further extract some of the left-over conditionals into smaller methods.
+My primary purpose is to make the code more readable, easier to understand, and include comments when necessary.
+I also, care a great deal about the visual appeal of my code.
+It might seem superficial, but adhereing to a style structure has allowed me to spot errors simply because they look out of place.